-Staff Sergeant James M. “Jim” Crumley, US Army Air Forces, was assigned to the 330th Bomber Squadron, 93rd Bomber Group Heavy, The Traveling Circus, flying a B-24.
+Staff Sergeant James Miller “Jim” Crumley, US Army Air Forces, was assigned to the 330th Bomber Squadron, 93rd Bomber Group Heavy, The Traveling Circus, flying a B-24.
 He was the son of William G. and Jewell L. Miller Crumley.
 He was born in September 1917, in Johnson City, Tennessee.

 He enlisted the 28th of January 1941 and arrived in England on 27th of May 1943.
 He was assigned to the 330th Bomber Squadron, 93rd Bomb Group (Heavy), 201st Bomber Wing, 8th Air Force.
 He was a waist gunner on B-24D-75 AC# 42-40609 Jersey Bounce, flying out of USAAF Station 104 Hardwick, near Norfolk, England.